Northwest Bio drug gets first slot under UK early access scheme

-LONDON An experimental Northwest Biotherapeutics drug for brain tumors is the first medicine to have been selected for fast-track designation under a new early access scheme in Britain.
+LONDON An experimental Northwest Biotherapeutics drug for inoperable tumours is the first medicine to have been selected for fast-track designation under a new early access scheme in Britain.

 The U.S. firm's cell therapy DCVax-L has been awarded "promising innovative medicine" status, which is the first step in the scheme that allows access to novel drugs months or even years before they are officially licensed for sale, the department of health said on Tuesday.